WRF Physics¶

 bl_pbl_physics=99

-Older version of YSU (bl_pbl_physics=1) with implicit treatment of entrainment layer as part of non-local-K mixed layer
+This is an older version of Yonsei University (YSU) (bl_pbl_physics=1) with implicit treatment of the entrainment layer as part of a non-local-K mixed layer

 Hong and Pan, 1996